'Love Your Enemies' ... And Maaaybe You'll Get Them To Agree With You

 If I said ...
 "My wife, Ester and I, we're civil to each other."
 You'd say, "Man, you need counseling."
 Or, if I said, "My employees, they tolerate me," You'd say: "That's a bad scene."
 And if I said, "We need to agree," you should reject that, too, because the competition of ideas is also known as disagreement.

 Disagreement in a democracy is the source of our strength.
-If it's performed with respect and warm heartedness — even with love — that's how we avoid stagnation and mediocrity.
+If it's performed with respect and warmheartedness — even with love — that's how we avoid stagnation and mediocrity.
 I'm all about disagreement, but it has to be done in the climate of respect, warm heartedness and love.

 Amara Omeokwe and Jessica Smith produced and edited this interview for broadcast.
 Beth Novey and Meghan Sullivan adapted it for the Web.